D-Best-App/TimeSmart/README.md

     The script will guide you through the following steps:
     *   **Enter the company name:** This will be used to name the Docker container and the database.
     *   **Enter database credentials:** You will be prompted to enter the database host, user, and password.
     *   **Create Docker container:** The script will ask for confirmation to create the Docker container.
+The script will pull the `dbest25/timesmart:latest` Docker image.
     *   **Create database:** The script will ask for confirmation to create the database.

 3.  **Access the Application:**